 A campus-wide power outage will shut down all electrical systems abruptly.
-Here's what you can expect from IT systems during a power outage on the W&M campus.
+Here's what you can expect from Information Technology systems during a power outage on the William & Mary campus.

 When power goes out...

 - Desktop computers will stop working.
 If your computer is hooked-up to a UPS, you have about 10 minutes to shut down your computer safely.
 (Note: a UPS is not designed to be a long-term power source.)

 - Laptops, mobile devices, and anything with a back-up battery will continue to work until the battery dies.

 - Phone lines and the network (both wired and wireless) will become inaccessible.
 Some buildings may have temporary access to phone and network services, depending on whether or not there is a generator/UPS for the building.

 - IT software systems may still be available.
 Many systems are located in the Cloud and would not be impacted by a campus power outage.
 On-campus software systems (such as Banner and the ID Card system) may still be available, but access to them could depend on the nature/duration of the power outage.